Program Advisor and Studio Founder

 Ms. Rich naturally developed the aptitude to act and began acting classes on both coasts.
 Her first film starring Danny DeVito and Harvey Keitel was directed by Brian DePalma, earned her a Screen Actor’s Guild membership.
 She went on to co-star opposite Tom Berenger shooting on location in Manhattan.
 Filming continued on both coasts including appearing in the infamous Rodney Dangerfield’s “Young Comedians” which launched the careers of famous names today.
 Numerous recurring roles in soap operas, situation comedies and prime time dramas led to an AFTRA membership as well.
 Ms. Rich co-starred in the Movie-of-the-Week pilot of “Quantum Leap.”
 Additionally, Ms. Rich instructed commercial acting classes and was a founding member of an LA based comedy improv troupe.

 In addition to her acting credits, Ms. Rich has danced in numerous TV specials including television award shows.
-As a lead dancer, she has worked with choreographer Lester Wilson (Motown 25th Anniversary Special) in “Supermodels of the World”, and variety TV specials with Ben Vereen (Fosse and Pippin) as well as music videos and short films.
+As a lead dancer, she has worked with choreographer Lester Wilson (Motown 25th Anniversary Special) in “Supermodels of the World”, as well as music videos and short films.

 While in LA, Christine taught at numerous dance and fitness studios in addition to teaching jazz at Los Angeles Valley Community College.